 Besides spending time with family, he loved to fish and spend time with animals.

 He seldom went to the doctor, but once his daughter Holly convinced him to go.
 Upon examination, doctors immediately admitted him into the hospital because he had double pneumonia!

 He was survived by his wife of 54 years, Judy (Crouch) Solomon of Bridgeport; son Leo D. Solomon of Bridgeport; daughters Teresa Holder and husband Doug of Valley View, Texas, Holly Solomon of Lake Dallas, Texas, and Polly Martinez and husband Jerry of Lubbock, Texas; grandchildren Amanda, Stephen and Nicholas; great-grandchildren Kylie, Caleb, and Jasper; brothers Raymond and Daniel; and sisters Janice and Wilma.

 James was preceded in death by his parents, and brother Eugene Solomon.

-To send flowers to the family of James Solomon, please visit Tribute Store
+To plant a tree in memory of James Solomon, please visit Tribute Store

 The death of someone we care about can be one of the most difficult experiences in life.
 Words fail to describe how painful the grief we feel can be.
 It is more challenging than we, or others, might expect.